-Step 1: On the Timeline, select one or several clips you want to crop.
+Step 1: On the Timeline, select the clip you want to crop.

 Step 2: Click the Crop button on the toolbar.
 The Crop tool will open, and a cropping frame will appear inside the player.

 Step 3: In the player, set the frame so that the parts you don't want are outside it.
 Drag by the corners of the frame to change its size, and drag by the center of the frame to move it.